rexxnor/QRInventory/README.md

 Manging different boxes and their contents with tags and QR codes

+> [!CAUTION]
+> There are some Google Apps required for some reason which was not
+> intentional.
+Mind the Firebase being enabled by default!

 ## Getting Started

 This project is a starting point for a Flutter application.